To Chord’s credit, a superlative was really the only way it could go when naming a successor to the excellent 2Qute.

 Notes have crisper, more distinct leading edges, carry warmth and texture in abundance, and never decay prematurely – even when forthcoming notes tumble over the top.

 Timing is that bit tighter too, which helps the Qutest sniff out a rhythmic structure when one comes its way.

 That rhythmic mastery is further revealed as we play Spoon’s Pink Up.
-The impressive drive, for which we’ve always rated the 2Qute, propels the disco-flavoured psychedelica on its unerring journey, and response to shifts in pace is slick and natural.
+The impressive drive, for which we’ve always rated the 2Qute, propels the disco-flavoured psychedelia on its unerring journey, and the response to shifts in pace is slick and natural.

 From the soundstage-filling shakers to the xylophone melody and glitchy vocal, everything orbits the track’s solid metric beat.
 The Qutest is as happy rocking out to tumultuous tunes as it is rolling with classical compositions.

 The sonic upgrade served by the Qutest isn’t surprising when you consider it implements the bespoke FPGA (Field Programmable Gate Array) digital-to-analogue conversion technology found in every other Chord DAC.

 While most DACs use standard off-the-shelf chips, Chord designs its ones from the ground up.
 By creating a digital circuit that’s more customisable, Chord has greater control over everything from filtering to conversion.